hesenhuseynov/BakuKitabEviBookShelfter/README.md

 ## Backend Hosting Expired

 The hosting period for the backend of this project has expired, and as a result, the server is temporarily unavailable.
 Currently, only the frontend is functional and hosted on Firebase.
 The single backend API was previously hosted on SmartASP.NET, which has expired.
 I am actively working on renewing the hosting or transitioning to a new provider.
-Thank you for your understanding and patience as I work to resolve this issue.
+Thank you for your understanding and patience as I work to resolve this issue.(www.bakukitabevi.com)